SAP/fundamental/docs/pages/layout/content-layout.md

 folder: guides
 summary:
 ---
-Content Layout requires three main component: `.fd-page`, `.fd-section`, and `.fd-panel`.
+Content Layout consists of three main component: `.fd-page`, `.fd-section`, and `.fd-panel`.

 ## Page Layout
 {: .docs-header-h2}

-* `.fd-page`: this is the page level layout it consists of a header, intro and content.
+* `.fd-page`: This is the page level layout it consists of a header, intro and content.
   * `.fd-page__header`: This is the page level heading
   * `.fd-page__intro`: This can hold page intro or help text
   * `.fd-page__content`: This container holds the page page content